TosmimForidMehtab/JFinder/README.md

-# JFinder
+# RecruitXpress

-This repo is a collection of APIs needed for a job finding web app.
+This repo is a collection of APIs needed for a job creating and managing web app.
 Tech.
 Stack used:

 -   Node Js
 -   Express Js
 -   MongoDB

-##### This project is purely used for learning purposes.
-It is not meant for production.
+##### A good frontend will be very much appreciated.